protocol/research-website/content/posts/202106-holon/index.md

 Finally, censorship by oppressive regimes and other authorities is harder to carry out in Web 3.0, which means that freedom of information can be enhanced compared to the current status quo.

-More generally, in Web 3.0, “base-layer protocols” will form the basis of applications building on top, somewhat similarly to HTTP.
-However, Web3.0 will expand to a lot more services than HTTP does, including storage and computation.
-This base-layer infrastructure will be empowered by blockchain technology and as such will remove the trust associated with applications from the application providers themselves.
+More generally, in Web 3.0, *base-layer protocols* will form the basis of applications building on top, somewhat similarly to HTTP.
+However, Web 3.0 will offer many more services than HTTP, including storage and computation.
+This base-layer infrastructure will be powered by blockchain technology, replacing the need to trust in application providers themselves in order to trust applications.

 You can read about the new opportunities created with the Web 3.0 stack in this [technical report](https://gateway.ipfs.io/ipfs/Qmb5tp5Qka7zaWa9pqHEh33CHdRmxBx6aa5XMfzDdmX7jQ).